xthor0/documentation/salt-master-gitfs.md

 # How to Set Up a Salt Master with GitFS

 ## Why would I want to set this up?
-Unless you work in a really small shop (and, frankly, even if you do), using GitFS with Salt gives the following benefits:
+Using GitFS with Salt gives the following benefits:

 - Multiple developers no longer step on each other while developing states
 - States can be tested locally, pushed to a dev branch for wider testing, and finally promoted to production.
 More testing == better product